 The historic events of 6 June 1944, D-Day, are commemorated in the very places where this daring attack, known as Operation Overlord, took place.
 On that day, some 156,000 British, American and Canadian troops land on five beaches in Nazi-occupied Normandy in a pivotal offensive that changed the course of World War II, allowing the Allies to gain a foothold in France and begin the process of liberating Western Europe.
 From the Battle of Normandy Memorial museum & the Airborne Museum to the thought-provoking Pointe Du Hoc memorial the battlefield sites and memorials from D Day are important and fascinating locations to explore.
 By discovering these landmarks and memorials from the D Day landing battlefields you can discover more information to help plan any proposed visit.
 With this list of D-Day sites you can find out more about the history behind each location.

-The Battle of Normandy Memorial Museum in Bayeux tells of the story of the World War II battle which loosened Germany’s grasp on Europe and paved the way for an allied victory.
+The Battle of Normandy Memorial Museum in Bayeux tells of the story of the World War Two battle which loosened Germany’s grasp on Europe and paved the way for an Allied victory.
 Taking a chronological approach, the Battle of Normandy Memorial Museum begins in the period prior to the initial assault, through to the infamous Normandy Landings on D-Day up to 29 August 1944.

-Comprised of three main buildings, one of which is shaped like a parachute, Musee Airborne, also known as St-Mère-Eglise Airborne Museum, houses original aircraft from the Normandy landings, including a Waco Glider and the Douglas C-47 plane Argonia together with weaponry, photographs, documentation and a film about the landings.
+Comprised of three main buildings, one of which is shaped like a parachute, Musée Airborne, also known as St-Mère-Eglise Airborne Museum, houses original aircraft from the Normandy landings, including a Waco Glider and the Douglas C-47 plane Argonia.
+It also has a collection of weaponry, photographs, documentation on show alongside a film about the landings.

-The Pointe Du Hoc Memorial commemorates the American Second Ranger Battalion who fought there on 6 June 1944 as part of the D-Day landings in World War II.
+The Pointe Du Hoc Memorial commemorates the American Second Ranger Battalion who fought there on 6 June 1944 as part of the D-Day landings in World War Two.
 Pointe Du Hoc overlooks Omaha Beach, which was a vital landing point for Allied troops during the D-Day operation.
 Led by Lieutenant Colonel James E. Rudder, the Second Ranger Battalion was tasked with capturing German artillery at Pointe Du Hoc to ensure the safety of the troops landing on the beaches below.

 The Omaha Beach Museum tells the story of the D-Day Landings there on 6 June 1944.
 Spanning an area of 10km, the Omaha Beach assault was the largest of the Normandy Landings and included, amongst others, the US 29th Division, the 1st US Division (Big Red) and the US 2nd Division.
 The Omaha Beach assault suffered several setbacks, including the fact that the area was unexpectedly well-defended by the Germans and that many soldiers did not land at their intended targets.

-The Pegasus Bridge Museum, officially known as Memorial Pegasus, in Normandy houses the famous Pegasus Bridge, which was captured by British forces on the night of 5-6 June 1944 during World War II.
+The Pegasus Bridge Museum in Normandy, officially known as Memorial Pegasus, houses the famous Pegasus Bridge, which was captured by British forces on the night of 5-6 June 1944 during World War Two.
 The capture of Pegasus Bridge was carried out in order to protect the eastern flank of the landing operations at Sword Beach as part of the Allied invasion of German-occupied Northern Europe.
 It played a vital role in aiding this attack.

-The Juno Beach Centre, also known as the Normandy Canadian Museum, chronicles the Canadian contribution to the war effort during World War II.
+The Juno Beach Centre, also known as the Normandy Canadian Museum, chronicles the Canadian contribution to the war effort during World War Two.
 Based in the location assigned to the 3rd Canadian Infantry Division in the D-Day Landings, the Juno Beach Centre focuses especially on the events which took place on 6 June 1944, whereby Canadian forces took part in the invasion of Normandy.

 Pegasus Bridge, originally known as Caen Canal Bridge, was captured by Allied forces under cover of darkness just before D-Day to protect the soldiers who would land at Sword Beach from German attack.

 Sword Beach (Ouistreham) in Normandy, France was one of the sites of the Normandy Landings on 6 June 1944, D-day.
-Assigned to units of the British 3rd Division, the landings at Sword Beach were the most eastern part of Operation Overlord, the allied offensive which led to the liberation of German-occupied France and subsequently Europe in World War II.
+Assigned to units of the British 3rd Division, the landings at Sword Beach were the most eastern part of Operation Overlord, the allied offensive which led to the liberation of German-occupied France and subsequently Europe in World War Two.

 The Utah Beach Memorial is an American monument in Normandy which commemorates the World War II D-Day Landings.
 It was the US 4th Infantry Division, part of the VII Corps, who landed on Utah Beach.
 Comprised of a granite obelisk, the memorial is a monument to the achievements of this division and their successful landings.